Apple Performing Arts is the non-profit management company for the New York

 new works, and taking a leading role in the movement for social justice.
 From

 Carnegie Hall to City Hall, from the advent of AIDS to the struggle for

 marriage equality, the choruses of BAPA have been at the vanguard within the

 New York City community since 1980.

-The New York City Gay Men's Chorus (NYCGMC) is the longest standing member of Big Apple Performing Arts, having just celebrated its 30th Anniversary.
-New York City Gay Men's Chorus now comprises 250 voices, appearing in three subscription concerts each year, moving between Town Hall, NYU's Skirball Center, Avery Fisher Hall, Lincoln Center, Carnegie Hall and the other world-class venues of New York City.
-Affirming their world-class status is a roster of classical and contemporary artists who have graced the stages with the Chorus: Marilyn Horne, Roberta Peters, Liza Minnelli, Stephen Sondheim, Barbara Cook, Carol Channing, Jerry Herman, Eartha Kitt, Joel Grey — to name just a few.
-In addition to the full chorus, the New York City Gay Men's Chorus includes the 24-voice Ambassadors Chorus which serves as a community outreach ensemble.
+The New York City Gay Men's Chorus (NYCGMC) is the longest standing member of Big Apple Performing Arts, having just celebrated its 35th Anniversary.
+New York City Gay Men's Chorus now comprises 275 voices, appearing in three subscription concerts each year, moving between Town Hall, NYU's Skirball Center, Avery Fisher Hall, Lincoln Center, Carnegie Hall and the other world-class venues of New York City.
+Affirming their world-class status is a roster of classical and contemporary artists who have graced the stages with the Chorus: Marilyn Horne, Roberta Peters, Barbara Cook, Elaine Stritch, Stephen Sondheim, Kelli O'Hara, Carolee Carmello, Victoria Clark, Martha Wash, and Sia—to name just a few.
+NYCGMC also runs the Connect program, a series of smaller concerts that aims to engage people outside of the concert hall in all corners of the New York City area.

 Big Apple Performing Arts and its associated groups are members of Gay and Lesbian Association of Choruses (GALA), the world's only association committed to serving the LGBT choral movement.